 3. Additional regulatory considerations affecting radioactive source security

-This event will be interactive and facilitated.
-The workshop will be built around presentations from invited expert speakers and discussions to further explore best practices for effectively developing regulations for the security of radioactive sources.
+This event was interactive and facilitated.
+The workshop was built around presentations from invited expert speakers and discussions to further explore best practices for effectively developing regulations for the security of radioactive sources.

-Guest speakers for the live session 1 are:
+Guest speakers for the live session 1 included the following:

-Guest speakers for the live session 2 are:
+Guest speakers for the live session 2 were:

-Guest speakers for the live session 3 are:
+Guest speakers for the live session 3 were:

-The workshop will be conducted online in English for registrants and will include 2-hour live sessions between 16-23 February 2021 preceded by a set of on-demand materials.
+The workshop was conducted online in English for registrants and included 2-hour live sessions between 16-23 February 2021 preceded by a set of on-demand materials.

-To have access to the event materials, please login to your WINS member account.
+To gain access to the event materials, please login to your WINS member account.